ShippingEasy/shipping_easy-php/README.md

 : SKU of the item/product.

 **recipients > line_items > bin_picking_number**
-: Bin picking number of the item/product.
+: Bin number where the item may be stored in a warehouse.

 **recipients > line_items > weight_in_ounces**
 : Weight of the line item in ounces.